-In addition, all construction activities for the proposed project (approximately 18 months) would be subject to the San Francisco Noise Ordinance (Article 29 of the San Francisco Police Code) (Noise Ordinance).
+In addition, all construction activities for the proposed project (approximately 13 months) would be subject to the San Francisco Noise Ordinance (Article 29 of the San Francisco Police Code) (Noise Ordinance).
 Construction noise is regulated by the Noise Ordinance.
 The Noise Ordinance requires construction work to be conducted in the following manner: (1) noise levels of construction equipment, other than impact tools, must not exceed 80 dBA at a distance of 100 feet from the source (the equipment generating the noise); (2) impact tools must have intake and exhaust mufflers that are approved by the Director of Public Works (PW) or the Director of the Department of Building Inspection (DBI) to best accomplish maximum noise reduction; and (3) if the noise from the construction work would exceed the ambient noise levels at the site property line by 5 dBA, the work must not be conducted between 8:00 p.m. and 7:00 a.m. unless the Director of PW authorizes a special permit for conducting the work during that period.

 DBI is responsible for enforcing the Noise Ordinance for private construction projects during normal business hours (8:00 a.m. to 5:00 p.m.).
 The Police Department is responsible for enforcing the Noise Ordinance during all other hours.
-Nonetheless, during the construction period for the proposed project of approximately 18 months, occupants of the nearby properties could be disturbed by construction noise.
+Nonetheless, during the 13-month construction period for the proposed project, occupants of nearby properties could be disturbed by construction noise.
 Times may occur when noise could interfere with indoor activities in nearby residences and other businesses near the project site.
-The increase in noise in the project area during project construction noise would not be considered a significant impact of the proposed project, because the construction noise would be temporary, intermittent, and restricted in occurrence and level, as the contractor would be required to comply with the Noise Ordinance and Project Mitigation Measure 2, which would reduce construction noise impacts to a less-than-significant level.
+The increase in noise in the project area during project construction would not be considered